OSGConnect/connectbook/hosted-ce.md

 ## Which Science Communities and Institutions am I supporting?

 The OSG provides monitoring to view which communities are accessing your site, their fields of science, home institution.
+Below is an example of the monitoring views that will be available for your cluster.

 ![fig gracc](https://raw.githubusercontent.com/OSGConnect/connectbook/master/images/screenshot_2979.png)

+## Optional: Providing Access to Application Software Using OASIS

+### Install the OSG Packaged Squid Service
+The OSG Squid service comes preconfigured to point to certified OSG software repositories.

+### Install the OSG OASIS Software on Your Cluster Compute Servers

 ## Getting Started